Our Guiding Principles

 Arizona’s Cultural Richness

-In Arizona, we have tremendous cultural and demographic diversity.
+In Arizona, we have tremendous cultural and demographic richness.
 The evaluations we oversee are designed to work in a wide variety of communities, and be responsive to Arizona social, cultural, and linguistic norms.

 • Within and overlapping Arizona’s borders are 22 federally recognized tribal nations (Figure 1).